-Even though you continue to hear about the many health benefits of crunching raw veggies, you can expect to pay an intestinal price for the practice.
+Even though you may know about the many health benefits of crunching raw veggies, you can expect to pay an intestinal price for over-indulging in the practice.
 Raw vegetables contain a lot of insoluble fiber that, like corn, can cause bloating, gas, diarrhea and cramps when they pass through your system undigested.

 Use caution when trying a new food.
 If you have a diagnosed digestive condition, pay attention to what you eat.
 Sufferers of GERD, colitis, Irritable Bowel Syndrome or Celiac disease, for example, already know to avoid fried and fatty foods.
 Book an appointment with your doctor if your symptoms last for more than a day.
 Getting a proper diagnosis is the first step to making healthier choices in the future.

 Contact NYC Gastroenterologist, Dr. Shawn Khodadadian, for more information on unhealthy foods for your digestive health.